Biostatistics

 Biostatistics involves the theory and application of statistical science to address questions in public health and clinical medicine and to advance biomedical research.
 The faculty includes leaders in the development of statistical methods for observational studies and clinical trials, studies on the environment, and genomics/genetics.
 The department’s research in statistical methods and bioinformatics and its interdisciplinary collaborations provide many opportunities for student participation.
 The Department of Biostatistics offers the PhD through Harvard Griffin GSAS and the Master of Science through Harvard T. H. Chan School of Public Health.

 Current departmental research areas include Bayesian inference, big data, bioinformatics, causal inference, computationally intensive methods, decision sciences, design and analysis of clinical trials, experimental design, high dimensional data analysis, machine learning, measurement error, missing data, multivariate and longitudinal studies, network analysis, quantitative genomics, semiparametric methods, sequential methods, spatial statistics, statistical computing, statistical genetics, stochastic processes, surveillance methods, and survival analysis, among other areas.
 Areas of application include biology, cancer, clinical research, computational biology, the environment, epidemiology, genetics, health disparities, health policy, HIV/AIDS, infectious diseases, neurology, personalized medicine, and psychiatry, among other areas.
-Collaborative research activities include coordination of national and international clinical trials, participation in studies of potential environmental hazards, collaboration on novel genetic and genomic studies, evaluation of health interventions and medical technologies, consultation with federal, state, and local agencies, and working with biomedical scientists in other Harvard-affiliated institutions.
+Collaborative research activities include coordination of national and international clinical trials, participation in studies of potential environmental hazards, collaboration on novel genetic and genomic studies, evaluation of health interventions and medical technologies, consultation with federal, state, and local agencies, and working with public health and biomedical scientists at the Harvard Chan School and other Harvard-affiliated institutions.

 The First Two Years